What Actually

 - Recording MethodVoice vs typed — does how you record affect what you remember?

-All scoring runs locally on your device.
 No dream text is ever shared.
+Only anonymous aggregate statistics.

 Your Dreams Could Be